Resident Learning Environment Policy

 II.
 Policy Scope

-Resident: Any physician in an accredited graduate medical education program, including interns, residents, and fellows.
+Resident: Any physician in an ACMGE-accredited graduate medical education program including Residents and Fellows.

 IV.
 Policy Statement